Azure/Moneo/README.md

   - Volta
   - Ampere
   - Hopper
-- docker 20.10.23 (Only if using geneva agent.
-May work with other versions but this has been tested.)
-- Installed with install script at time of deployment (If not installed.):
+- Installed with install script at time of deployment (If not installed):
-  - DCGM 3.1.6
+  - DCGM 3.1.6 (For Nvidia deployments)
-  - pip3
-  - prometheus_client
-  - psutil
-  - filelock
+  - Check install scripts for the various python packages installed.

 ## Usage ##